tianzehu/PA-and-Section-Writeups/PA1-Gradenator-Writeup/README.md

    Edit the file from the github interface.
 Click on the file and then the pencil icon to edit.
 Put in the EMAIL YOU USE WITH GITHUB.

-    4. Within 5-10 minutes, you should receive an email from Travis CI to your github email address letting you know that your current program is NOT passing the public test cases.
-However, if the program compiles in Eclipse, then it should compile with the grading script.

-There is a tutorial with screen shots for steps 2 through 4 at https://docs.google.com/document/d/1CjE24ccurIDIHjMTgvu4cUuhKtMgUQKxjYaL3zH_nOE/edit?usp=sharing.
+There is a tutorial with screen shots for steps 3 through 5 at https://docs.google.com/document/d/1CjE24ccurIDIHjMTgvu4cUuhKtMgUQKxjYaL3zH_nOE/edit?usp=sharing.

-2. Click on the green "Clone or download" button on the right of the web page and copy the provided URL.
+3. Click on the green "Clone or download" button on the right of the web page and copy the provided URL.
 It should look like (https://github.com/UACS210Spring2018/pa1-gradenator-yourgithubid...).

-3. Import your PA1 repository into Eclipse.
+4. Import your PA1 repository into Eclipse.
     1. Open up Eclipse on a lab machine or your machine (if you are working on your own machine, you will need to install Eclipse).